nejkica/HumidifierUI/README.md

 2. Raspberry Pi Zero W - as the controller with hooked up DHT22 humidity and termperature sensor.
 3. Custom electronics
 4. Custom made hardware - glass humidifier with 3d printed cover and 24VDC fans carrying humidity in the living room.
-5. Water preparation with RO buddie Reverse Osmosis.
+5. Water preparation with RO buddie Reverse Osmosis UV light for desinfection.

 UI web page made with React: